lubianat/wikidata_bib/README.md

 ## Features yet to be implemented
 - Recording of claims: claims and the papers that support them
-- Recording of conceps: concepts and the papers that introduce (or use) them
+- Recording of concepst: concepts and the papers that introduce (or use) them
 - Clean the code that makes the automatic updates

+- Auto update queries in GH Pages
+I do not know how to embed the queries in the html directly yet.

+I am manually getting the urls from the Wikidata Query Service using queries in the sparql folder.